Exadata System Statistics

 Here’s an excel spreadsheet where you can plug in your numbers and see what happens to the ratio between single and multi block reads to see how system stats influence the optimizer.
 By plugging in different numbers, you will see how complex the interactions are – so what’s the ideal numbers?
 Use the DEFAULTS in almost all cases** [WARNING – don’t go changing your system stats based on this statement.
 You might experience a significant amount of plan changes, some of which may be very very bad!]:

-Also, this is my version of a script by Franck Pachot, and also based on work by Chris Antognini, which you can run against your system:
+This is my version of a script by Franck Pachot, and also based on work by Chris Antognini, which you can run against your system:

 select pname,pval1,calculated,formula from sys.aux_stats$ where sname='SYSSTATS_MAIN'